Pylons/webtest/docs/forms.rst

     >>> res = app.get('/form.html')
     >>> form = res.form

-If you have more then one html form in your page use the ``.forms`` property and access via the form index:
+If you have more then one HTML form in your page, use the ``.forms`` property and access via the form index:

 .. code-block:: python